-The Company's consolidated statement of financial condition is prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP"), which require the Company to make estimates and assumptions regarding the valuations of certain financial instruments, the valuation of goodwill, compensation, deferred tax assets, the outcome of legal and tax matters, and other matters that affect the consolidated statement of financial condition and related disclosures.
-The Company believes that the estimates utilized in the preparation of the consolidated statement of financial condition are prudent and reasonable.
+The consolidated statement of financial condition is prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP"), which require the Company to make estimates and assumptions regarding the valuations of certain financial instruments, the valuation of goodwill, compensation, deferred tax assets, the outcome of legal and tax matters, and other matters that affect the consolidated statement of financial condition and related disclosures.
+The Company believes that the estimates utilized in the preparation of its consolidated statement of financial condition are prudent and reasonable.
 Actual results could differ materially from these estimates.

-At December 31, 2014, the Company's consolidated subsidiaries reported \$30,100 of assets, \$29,900 of liabilities and \$200 of equity on a stand-alone basis.
+At December 31, 2015, the Company's consolidated subsidiaries reported \$21,742 of assets, \$21,694 of liabilities and \$48 of equity on a stand-alone basis.